Diastology & Volume Assessment

 In 2016, the American Society of Echocardiography and the European Association of Cardiovascular Imaging jointly published updated recommendations for the evaluation of left ventricular diastolic function (J Am Soc Echocardiogr 2016;29:277-314).
 These groups wanted to clarify and simplify this important assessment.
 Not all experts agree with everything in this consensus statement.
 This topic is being actively studied and changes will come.

-A formal echocardiography laboratory can measure some things that an IMBUS exam cannot.
+A formal echocardiography laboratory measures some things that an IMBUS exam does not.
 However, conclusions from an IMBUS exam should adhere to the overall recommendations of the consensus statement.

 Clinical conditions that make diastology measurements invalid or unreliable need to be emphasized.
-IMBUS diastology should rarely be done in atrial fibrillation.
+IMBUS diastology is unreliable in atrial fibrillation.
 Pacemaker patients also have special problems and should be avoided.
 Moderate or greater mitral annular calcification, mitral stenosis, mitral regurgitation, and eccentric aortic regurgitation directed toward the anterior mitral leaflet all confuse the measurements.
 Patients with mitral valve repair/replacement or basal septal wall motion abnormalities (e.g. from ischemia) should be avoided.

 QUESTION 1: IS DIASTOLIC DYSFUNCTION PRESENT?

 Is the heart “stiff” and not relaxing well?
-For IMBUS, the answer comes from the e’/a’ ratio.
+For IMBUS the answer comes from e’ with a little help from the e’/a’ ratio.

-While the consensus statement only specified e’ being low for a patient’s age as the primary criterion for diastolic function, additional published work noted that the age-adjusted e’/a’ ratio may be a more consistent marker of LV stiffness because it is less variable than e’ to changes in LA volume/pressure.
-However, this data was obtained in mostly normal patients.
+While the consensus statement only specified e’ being low for a patient’s age as the primary criterion for diastolic function, additional published work noted that the age-adjusted e’/a’ ratio may help evaluate LV stiffness because it is less variable than e’ to changes in LA volume/pressure.
 Unfortunately, as discussed in the Atria chapter, left atrial dysfunction with preserved sinus rhythm can cause the a’ velocity to fall, resulting in an increasing e’/a’ ratio that no longer reflects diastolic function.

 When a patient has a clearly reduced e’ it is comforting to have confirmation of diastolic dysfunction from a similarly low e’/a’ ratio.
 However, if a low e’ patient has a normal to elevated e’/a’ ratio, there are several possibilities.
-The most likely is a suboptimal TDI gate placement, so repeat the TDI measurement.
-The second is reduced left atrial volume and pressure, so other indicators of such a state would be sought.
-The third possibility is left atrial dysfunction, which would be further supported if the a’ velocity is abnormally low and the A-wave velocity is below normal for age.
-With the suspicion of left atrial dysfuntion, the e’ velocity alone is used to evaluate diastolic dysfunction.
+A first is reduced left atrial volume and pressure, so other indicators of such a state would be sought.
+A second possibility is left atrial dysfunction, which would be further supported if the a’ velocity is abnormally low and the A-wave velocity is below normal for age.
+With the suspicion of left atrial dysfunction, the e’ velocity alone is used to evaluate diastolic dysfunction.

 QUESTION 2: IS LAP ELEVATED?

-If diastolic dysfunction is present, an estimate of current LAP gives the grade of dysfunction.
+If diastolic dysfunction is present, an estimate of current LAP gives the grade of dysfunction at that moment.
 Grade I is used for patients with normal LAP.
 Grade II is used with some evidence for elevated LAP and Grade III is used for strong evidence of high LAP.
-LA size is a marker of the chronicity and severity of LAP increase but would always take grade II or III to create.
+The grade of dysfunction is dynamic in every patient.
+LA size is a marker of the chronicity and severity of LAP increase but would always take grade II or III disease to create, unless atrial fibrillation was also present.

 A. E/A: The velocity of the E wave is dynamic and varies with left sided preload, afterload, and LV contractile state.
 Thus, a patient with HFPEF can have E/A that is very low or very high at different times.
 E/A below the normal cutoff for age (old “impaired relaxation”) indicates low to normal LAP and is labeled Grade I HFPEF.
-An E/A in between the lower cutoff for age and twice this value (old “pseudonormal”) has some elevation in LAP and is labeled Grade II HFPEF.
+An E/A in between the lower cutoff for age and twice this value (old “pseudonormal”) probably has some elevation in LAP and is labeled Grade II HFPEF.
 E/A > twice the lower cutoff for age (old “restrictive”) is very elevated LAP and Grade III HFPEF.
 The expert consensus gave simplified E/A cutoffs of < 0.8, 0.8 - 2.0, and > 2.0 for the three categories, but this ignores the variation in E/A with age and may “over grade” elderly patients.
+Alternatively, perhaps elderly patients more easily develop advanced grades of HFPEF.

 Left atrial dysfunction is an important consideration in interpreting the E/A ratio.
 As LA function deteriorates, the velocity of the A-wave may fall, which increases the E/A ratio even though the LAP has not necessarily increased.
 While the frequency of this problem is unknown, it must be considered when Grades II and III are being assigned to a HFPEF patient.
 If the A-wave velocity is low for age, be cautious diagnosing elevated LAP.

 B. E/e’: A 2016 systematic review concluded “There is insufficient evidence to support that E/e’ can reliably estimate left ventricular filling pressure (LAP) in HFPEF.”
 The specificity of an elevated ratio looks to be good (maybe 70-90%) but the sensitivity is much lower.
 Nevertheless, this popular ratio is supposed to give a category estimate of LAP.
 E/e’ < 8 indicates a normal LAP, E/e’ between 8 and 14 indicates elevating LAP, and E/e’ > 14 indicates clearly elevated LAP.
 We think the vagaries in the measurements of E and e’ account for the systematic review findings, not that the ratio is theoretically wrong as a measure of LAP.
-In particular, e’ should not be used in the various conditions that produce unreliable measurements (noted in the LV chapter).
+In particular, e’ should not be used in the various conditions that produce unreliable measurements (noted in the LV chapter) and E and e’ should be obtained at the same end-expiratory phase in the respiratory cycle.
 We think the E/A ratio should be the preferred measure of LAP in the IMBUS exam.
 But, because we have the data, E/e’ will be calculated and considered in our clinical conclusions.
-A very high ratio probably means elevated LAP if falsely low e’ can be excluded, but lower ratios may not be good for excluding elevated LAP..
+A very high ratio probably means elevated LAP if falsely low e’ can be excluded, but lower ratios may not be good for excluding elevated LAP.

 C. “LAP Index”: The diastology assessment is a two-step process: determine the stiffness with e’ (with confirmation from e’/a’ ratio) and then use E/A ratio to categorize the LAP.
 Both ratios vary with age so each needs to be compared to age-adjusted norms.